 The world is a bumpy road with thousands of layers, it's not something that we can just smooth out in black or white, good or bad, yes or no. This is something my photography has helped me to accept.

-When I was 13 years old I wrote my own 'novel' about the Second World War.
+When I was 13 years old I wrote my own 'novel' about the WO II.
 The main character was Arnold, a boy of my age.
-I ended the story with the heartfelt cry: 'Why do people never learn!!'
+I ended the story with heartfelt cries like: 'Why do people never learn!!' and 'We are all the same people!!.'
 More frustrations followed during my adolescence and in my early twenties.
 I read tons of books about politics and war and sifted through newspapers to find out what the answers, solutions and above all, the truth were.
-Half the time I was angry about the TV-news and even on the newsreader, and when discussing world politics with others I tried to dominate the conversation with Google-facts.
+Half the time I was angry on the TV-news and even on the newsreader, and when discussing world politics I tried to dominate the conversation with Google-facts.

 After years of discussions, I was lucky to get assignments that gave me the chance to start travelling a lot and even on my first trip to Sarajevo I simply found out that my strong opinion didn't work at all.
 When people noticed that I had judgments about their way of life, culture, conflict, religion or their country, I couldn't take their photo anymore.
 What I needed as a photographer wasn't a strong opinion about everyone and everything, but ears to listen en a sincere curiosity.

 During many conversations, the most surprising thing I learned is that évery person - without exception - has a personal story to tell.
 It doesn't matter if it's the general director of a worldwide bank, the baker living in a war zone, or your own neighbor.
 The only thing they need is the chance, trust and time to speak.
 Maybe it feels like those personal stories are not important on the huge stage of world politics but they gave me the nuance, recognition and understanding.
 During the years the conversations made me softer.